ViBiOh/funtch/README.md

 ### Custom error handler

-By default, **fetch** return a valid Promise without considering http status. **Funtch** error handler is called first, in this way, you can identify an error response and `reject` the Promise.
+By default, **fetch** returns a valid Promise without considering http status. **Funtch** error handler is called first, in this way, you can identify an error response and `reject` the Promise.
 By default, if HTTP status is greather or equal than 400, it's considered as error.

 You can easyly override default error handler by calling `error()` on the builder.
-The error handler method [accept a response and return a Promise](https://doc.esdoc.org/github.com/ViBiOh/funtch/function/index.html#static-function-errorHandler).
+The error handler method [accepts a response and return a Promise](https://doc.esdoc.org/github.com/ViBiOh/funtch/function/index.html#static-function-errorHandler).
 You can reimplement it completely or adding behavior of the default one.

 Below an example that add a `toString()` behavior.